YangletLiu/TensorLet_in_C_C_PlusPlus/README.md

 	init : {‘svd’, ‘random’}, optional;
 	tol : float, optional
 	tolerance: the algorithm stops when the variation in the reconstruction error is less than the tolerance
+### Source: tucker_hooi.cpp

+For more details, please refer to the corresponding source files, where all definitations and corresponding illustrations is provied therein.

 ## References
 [1] Xiao-Yang Liu and Xiaodong Wang.
 Fourth-order Tensors with Multidimensional Discrete Transforms, 2017. https://arxiv.org/abs/1705.01576